evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 ## 3.3 RS-485 and MAX485-Style Interface

-OSDP is usually carried over RS-485.
-In this project, a MAX485-style transceiver module converts the STM32 UART signals into the differential A/B bus used by the reader.
+RS-485 is the field link in this setup.
+A MAX485-style transceiver converts STM32 UART traffic into the differential A/B bus used by the reader.

 ![MAX485 style RS-485 path](assets/png/max485_rs485.png){ width=90% }

-The RS-485 layer matters because it is where electrical communication becomes field communication.
+That layer matters because it is where board-level electrical communication becomes real field communication.
 The STM32 firmware is responsible for:

 1. controlling direction on the half-duplex bus,
 2. formatting OSDP frames at the protocol level,